© Trails End Iris, All Rights Reserved. Last Updated: Jan 2010

 These Irises are 41 to 70 cm (16 to 28 inches) tall and fit between the SDB and TB both in height and

 an Iris bed and start the season early.
-Top Award is the Han and Jacob Sass medal (SM).
-The
+The substantially erect stalks are branched and extend

-interference.
-The blooms are 9 to 13 cm (3.5 to 5.0 inches) wide.
+above the foliage to display the blossoms without interference.
+The blooms are 9 to 13 cm

 Miniature Tall Bearded (MTB)